godotengine/godot-docs/tutorials/content/procedural_geometry.rst

 Unlike *SurfaceTool*, :ref:`ImmediateGeometry<class_ImmediateGeometry>` is an actual node.
 It's similar in the "OpenGL 1.x" style API, but it's actually designed to create content on the fly and modify it every frame efficiently.

 Generating complex geometry (several thousand vertices) with this node is inefficient, even if it's done only once.
-Instead, *ImmediateGeometry* is designed to generate simple geometry every frame.
+Instead, *ImmediateGeometry* is designed to generate simple geometry that changes every frame.

 It's used similar to *SurfaceTool*.